PR-Pilot-AI/pr-pilot-public/source/capabilities.md

 PR Pilot can search for code in your repository.
 Mention any class, function, variable, etc. and PR Pilot will find it and know what to do.

+## Search existing Issues and PRs
+PR Pilot can search for context and references in existing issues and PRs.

 ## Read and Write to Issues and PRs
 You can mention issues or PRs and PR Pilot can work with them.